Quick Group Scavenger Hunt

 - Use a visual timer or music during their small-group working time.

 - It may be helpful to have the groups planned ahead of time.
 If possible, check in with the Classroom Professionals before class or at the beginning to get their recommendations for groups.

-- Offer a list of ‘roles’ each member of the group can do such as: director, drawer, camera operator, list checker.
-Allow some time for students to choose or ask the Classroom Professionals to assign roles or support students in rotating roles for each object.
+- Offer a list of “roles” each member of the group can do: director, drawer, camera operator, list checker, etc. Allow some time for students to choose, or ask the Classroom Professionals to assign roles or support students in rotating roles for each object.

 Possible Roles for Classroom Professionals

-- Planning who is in each small group and the division of tasks if needed
+- Plan who is in each small group and the division of tasks if needed.

-- Supporting students who need help in the group setting, or work with students individually if needed.
+- Support students who need help in the group setting, or work with students individually if needed.

-- Managing the timer, or music during the searching time.
+- Manage the timer, or music during the searching time.